 This post may contain affiliate links.
 Please see my disclosure policy for details.

-You can escape from the busy streets of Edinburgh and be immersed into a Georgian paradise of delectable cuisine, a relaxing atmosphere and a library full of historical books.
+You can escape from the busy streets of Edinburgh and be immersed in a Georgian paradise of delectable cuisine, a relaxing atmosphere, and a library full of historical books.
 It’s like a fairytale!